Trust-Anchor-Group/IdApp/Content/GettingStarted.md

 This will invoke the AutoFac IoC under the hood.

 ## The TAG Neuron SDK Structure ##
 The core, or root of the TAG Neuron SDK starts with the [`ITagIdSdk`](../Tag.Neuron.Xamarin/ITagIdSdk.cs) interface.
 Everything you need can be accessed via this interface.
 You create an instance of the SDK in your `App` constructor like this:
 ```
     this.sdk = TagIdSdk.Create(this, new Registration().ToArray());
 ```
-Once this is done you can register the TAG SDK services with AutoFac like this (See details on [Registration Keys](#registration-keys) below)
+Once this is done you can register the TAG Neuron SDK services with AutoFac like this (See details on [Registration Keys](#registration-keys) below)
 ```
 public App()
 {